payola/Payola/docs/user_guide.md

 The join plugin can be a little bit tricky.
 If the joined branches consist of `Typed`, `Selection` and `Projection` plugins and the data are fetched from identical data fetchers (same type and parameter values), then then an analysis optimization is performed.
 Both branches and the join plugin are treated as one data fetcher which is connected to a SPARQL query plugin.
 So the join actually behaves similarly to a relational database join - the first branch selects enitites, which are related to entities specified by the second branch (in case of inner join).
 In case of outer join, all entities of the first branch are selected, even though they aren't related to any entity from the second branch.

-On the other hand, if the two joined branches are unrelated, so an optimization cannot be performed, the join behaves differently:
+On the other hand, if the two joined branches are unrelated, so an optimization cannot be performed, the join behaves differently.
 In case of an inner join, only edges from the first graph with URI defined in the `Property URI` parameter are included.
 Also, the destination of the edge must be present in the second graph.
 Otherwise, the edge is omitted.

 > *Example:*
-> **Graph A**
-> `payola.cz/dog - payola.cz/barks-at - payola.cz/tree`
 >
-> **Graph B**
+> **Graph A**: `payola.cz/dog - payola.cz/barks-at - payola.cz/tree`
+>
-> `payola.cz/wolf - payola.cz/evolved-to - payola.cz/dog`
+> **Graph B**: `payola.cz/wolf - payola.cz/evolved-to - payola.cz/dog`
 >
 > If graph A is joined with graph B using the `payola.cz/barks-at` property, an empty graph is returned because `payola.cz/tree` isn't a vertex in the graph B.
 >